1923–24 North Carolina Tar Heels men's basketball team

 The 1923–24 North Carolina Tar Heels men's basketball team (variously "North Carolina", "Carolina" or "Tar Heels") was the fourteenth varsity college basketball team to represent the University of North Carolina (UNC) as a part of the Southern Conference (SoCon) for the NCAA season.
 The team went undefeated, and the season was the first played in the Tin Can.
 The head coach was Norman Shepard, coaching in his first and only season with the Tar Heels.
-Their fast play and defense during the conference tournament earned them the nickname the "White Phantoms", used as an alternative nickname for the Tar Heels into the 1940s.
+Their fast play and defense won them the 1924 Southern Conference men's basketball tournament.

-The Tar Heels by winning the SoCon tournament were named Southern champions, and were retroactively named national champions.
-North Carolina has one of the most prestigious college basketball programs, with their first official national championship was in 1957.
+The Tar Heels by winning the SoCon tournament were named Southern champions, and were retroactively named national champions in 1943 by Bill Schroeder of the Helms Foundation, a Los Angeles-based organization dedicated to the promotion of athletics and sportsmanship.
+North Carolina has one of the most prestigious college basketball programs, with their first official national championship coming in 1957.
 The 1924 team is thus one of the school's first great teams, when the nationally prominent athletic schools were in the northeast or midwest rather than the south.

 All of the team's players were from North Carolina.
 The team's high scorer was forward Jack Cobb, known as "Mr. Basketball" and the earliest of eight Tar Heels basketball players who have had their jersey retired.
 The team also featured All-American Cartwright Carmichael, brother of William for whom the Carmichael Arena is named.
 Others stars included pivot man Bill Dodderer, and guard and three-sport athlete Monk McDonald, considered the best all-around athlete to ever attend UNC.
 The team's captain was forward Winton Green.